NETWAYS/ansible-collection-elasticstack/docs/role-logstash.md

 * `community.general` collection
 * `cryptography` >= 2.5
+* `passlib` if you do not disable password hashing for logstash user.

 You need to have the Elastic Repos configured on your system.
 You can use our [role](./role-repos.md)